 - 150 g Caster/ superfine sugar (¾ cup)

 - Vegan whipped cream of choice (I used Elmlea plant-based double cream)

 Preheat your oven to 130°C/265°F (110°C/240°F if using a fan or convection oven) and line a large tray with baking paper.
 I strongly recommend using an oven thermometer for the most accurate results.

 Measure out your caster sugar and set aside.

 Place the reduced aqua faba into a large, clean bowl along with the cream of tartar, vanilla and xanthan gum (if using).
 Use an electric whisk or stand mixer to mix until it becomes thick, pale and frothy.

 Keep the mixer on and slowly start adding in the sugar, around 2 tablespoons at a time.
 Make sure the first 2 tablespoons of sugar are completely mixed in before adding the next 2.

 Keep whisking until the mixture forms very stiff peaks.
+If you're using xanthan gum, it will whip a lot quicker so just whisk for as long as you can before it starts sticking to the mixers.
 You should be able to hold the bowl upside down for a few seconds without the mixture moving around.

 Spoon or pipe the mixture onto your lined baking tray and bake for 2 hours.